databricks/databricks-sdk-py/docs/workspace/settings/settings.rst

         Delete the default namespace setting.

         Deletes the default namespace setting for the workspace.
-A fresh etag needs to be provided in DELETE requests (as a query parameter).
-The etag can be retrieved by making a GET request before the DELETE request.
-If the setting is updated/deleted concurrently, DELETE will fail with 409 and the request will need to be retried by using the fresh etag in the 409 response.
+A fresh etag needs to be provided in `DELETE` requests (as a query parameter).
+The etag can be retrieved by making a `GET` request before the `DELETE` request.
+If the setting is updated/deleted concurrently, `DELETE` fails with 409 and the request must be retried by using the fresh etag in the 409 response.

         :param etag: str (optional)
           etag used for versioning.
 The response is at least as fresh as the eTag provided.
 This is used for